Ciara Charteris

 Ciara Charteris (born 3 August 1995), is a South African-born British producer, writer, activist, and former actress.
 She is known for her role as Emma Tregirls in the BBC One period drama Poldark (2017–2018).
-She is a founding ambassador of I Am Arla, a survivors' support network.
+She co-founded I Am Arla, a survivors' support network, before launching IntAct Creatives.

 Early life and education

 Charteris was born in Johannesburg, South Africa.
 In January 1998 at three years old, she moved to the Clapham area of South West London with her family as her parents' careers were taking off, her father Roger's as a talent agent and producer, and her mother Robyn's as a writer.

 Charteris attended Queen's College in central London for secondary school.
 As a child, she was a dancer and joined the National Youth Music Theatre.
 She went on to train at the Royal Welsh College of Music & Drama before withdrawing during her second year when she was cast in Close to the Enemy.

 After quitting acting in 2019, Charteris pursued a Master of Science in the Psychology and Neuroscience of Mental Health at King's College London.
 She then received ICF training in Personal and Business Coaching from Barefoot Coaching.